linode/developers/hugo/content/networking/how-to-enable-native-ipv6-on-linux.md

 ## What is IPv6?
 Internet Protocoal version 6 carries data packets from source to destination over disparate networks.
 Evolved from IPv4, IPv6 developed in hexadecimal format and contains 8 octets, accommodating up to 2128 possible node, or address, combinations, which facilitate expansive scalability.

-{: .note }
->
+{{< note >}}

-> The steps provided in this guide require root privileges.
+The steps provided in this guide require root privileges.
 It is assumed that you will run these commands as the root superuser.
 If you are not logged in as `root` you will need to prefix most commands with `sudo`.
 For more information on privileges see our [Users and Groups](/docs/tools-reference/linux-users-and-groups/) guide.

+{{< /note >}}

 ## Set up IPv6